Leaf-Agriculture/docs/docs/Link_endpoints.md

 See below the REST resources and their endpoints available in this service.

-:::tip Note
-The app information that will be highly referenced here is the application information registered by the client with the providers
 :::
 ## API key
 The API keys are the required authentication info for the Leaf widgets.
 It is created at a Leaf user level.